pawurb/ecto_psql_extras/README.md

 (truncated results for brevity)
 ```

-The same as `cache_hit` with each table's indexes cache hit info displayed seperately.
+The same as `cache_hit` with each table's indexes cache hit info displayed separately.

 ### `table_cache_hit`